Planning ride-pooling services with detour restrictions for spatially heterogeneous demand: A multi-zone queuing network approach: Numerical Analysis

 In Scenario S2, a second, yet smaller, CBD emerges in zone 2 and diverts some of the trips away from zone 3.
-It is expected that more idle vehicle are now observed in zone 2, as more delivery trips end there.
+It is expected that more idle vehicles are now observed in zone 2, as more delivery trips end there and become idle.
 Interestingly, the number of idle vehicles in zone 3 also increases (as compared to Scenario S1), even though fewer vehicles now enter zone 3 to deliver passengers.
-A possible explanation is that the number of vehicles with a seeker has also decreased in zone 3 (e.g., by comparing the background color of zone 2 in Figures \ref{fig:hypo S2} and \ref{fig:hypo S1}), and this increases its needs for idle vehicles.
-In the meantime, the numbers of idle vehicles in zone 1 and zone 4 both decrease, possibly because a more even trip distribution between zone 2 and zone 3 increases the probability to match passengers going between zone 1 and zone 4 with seekers going between zone 2 and zone 3.
-Correspondingly, there is a smaller flow of vehicles with a seeker leaving zone 1 and zone 4, but a larger flow leaving zone 2; the reason could be that the lower demand into zone 3 reduces the probability for two inter-zonal passengers to be matched inside zone 2.
+A possible explanation is that the number of vehicles with a seeker has also decreased in zone 3 (e.g., by comparing the background color of zone 3 in Figures \ref{fig:hypo S2} and \ref{fig:hypo S1}), which increases its needs for idle vehicles.
+In the meantime, the numbers of idle vehicles in zone 1 and zone 4 both decrease, possibly because a more even trip distribution between zone 2 and zone 3 increases the probability to match passengers in zone 1 and zone 4 with seekers going between zone 2 and zone 3.
+Correspondingly, there is a smaller flow of vehicles with a seeker leaving zone 1 and zone 4.
+In addition, zone 1 now has one more vehicle than zone 4, and it is interesting to observe that more seekers going between zone 2 and zone 3 are routed through zone 4 (i.e., $\delta_{23\_4} = 1.00$, $\delta_{32\_4} = 0.61$), possibly to compensate for the fewer idle vehicles in zone 4.
+All seekers going between zone 1 and zone 4 are now routed through zone 3 (i.e., $\delta_{14\_3} = \delta_{41\_3} = 1.00$), which makes sense since passengers in zone 2 are well served by a large number of idle vehicles, while zone 3 experienced a loss of seekers (as zone 2 attracts more demand).

-As the CBD in zone 2 continues to grow and eventually becomes symmetrical to that in zone 3, as in Scenario S3, the trend of changes in vehicle distribution agrees with that observed in Scenario S2.
-Moreover, the numbers of idle vehicles in zone 2 and zone 3 are now the same, as expected.
-The values of $\delta_{14\_2}$, $\delta_{14\_3}$, $\delta_{41\_2}$, and $\delta_{41\_3}$ are not reported in Table \ref{tab: numerical heter} because the corresponding flow of vehicles with a seeker out of zones 1 and 4 now is negligible, and hence the corresponding vehicle travel directions have no impacts on the system performance.
+As the CBD in zone 2 continues to grow and eventually becomes symmetrical to that in zone 3, as in Scenario S3, the numbers of idle vehicles in zone 2 and zone 3 are now the same, as expected.
+The rest of the optimal design is similar to that under S2.